 Strictly speaking, the term “ladders” is in fact an oversimplification for what Schuster has found — there are ramps, steps, even spiral staircase variants.
 Some stand alone and others are interconnected.
 Some are attached, suspended or bolstered by buildings around them.

 In narrowing in on this very specific typology, Schuster is able to show a range of material and design choices.
-Some of these structures are purpose-built while others are completely made re-purposed odds and ends.
+Some of these structures are purpose-built while others are completely made of re-purposed odds and ends.
 Many incorporate extant features like windowsills, mailboxes and tree stumps, building off site-specific elements.

 Generally, notes Atlas Obscura author Kieran Dahl, “there aren’t cat ladders in the United States, where many states have so-called leash laws that forbid the animals from being off-leash outdoors.”
 Some homeowners create “catios” (cat-oriented patios) as a compromise while others simply let their cats roam free, which is largely tolerated.
 In other places, like Australia, millions of feral cats are designated invasive species, introduced by colonists, preying on other endangered creatures and disrupting attempts to rebuild animal populations.